MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

    > [!div class="mx-imgBorder"]
    > ![Add documents screen](media/form-add-documents.png "Add documents screen")

-1. Select at least five sample documents that are in the format you want to train the model for.
+1. Select at least five sample documents that represent the type of forms you you want to train the model for.
 Only JPG, PNG, and PDF files are accepted.
-More information: [Form-processing model requirements and limitations](form-processing-model-requirements.md)<!--note from editor: You generally want to avoid "more info"-type links in a procedure so as not to sidetrack the reader.-->
 1. Verify the selection, and then select **Upload documents**.
 1. After the upload is completed, select **Close**.
 1. Select **Analyze**.